bkjaya2020/docker-zoneminder-php7.4-MariaDB-Server-10.3.34/README.md

 Usage :

-To create a Zonminder-master docker container (name zm)with php 7.4 ,mysql 8 & msmtp
+To create a zoneminder-1.34 docker container (name zm)with php 7.4 ,mysql 8 & msmtp

 On the Ubuntu terminal enter the following commands